Parag-Gavande/BMI_Calculator/README.md

 # BMI_Calculator
-It can calculate the BMI of a person.
+It can calculate the BMI of the person.